 |More on the admission as a researcher in the Netherlands

 Extension of stay

 If you wish to extend your stay, you must apply for this.
 The application for an extension of your residence permit can be submitted in writing.
 The IND will assess whether you meet the requirements for prolonging your stay.

 If, during your legal stay in the Netherlands, something changes in your personal situation or your purpose of stay, this could affect your current residence permit.
 It may be that, as a result of the change, you no longer meet the conditions under which you were granted permission to stay in the Netherlands.

 When you no longer meet these conditions the IND may consider revoking your residence permit and you will have to leave the Netherlands.
 If you, however, wish to stay in the Netherlands you will then have to apply for a change of purpose of your stay.
 Please note that when you apply for a change of purpose, this will also be assessed as an application for an extension.

 On the residence document you will find your employment status (arbeidsmarktaantekening).
 This status tells you whether and under which conditions you are allowed to work.

-As the holder of a residence permit for spouse or (registered) partner, it is possible to bring your minor child(ren) to the Netherlands.
-Certain conditionsSearch for available translations of the preceding link will have to be met in order to be allowed to bring your minor child(ren).
+As the holder of a residence permit to work as a scientific researcher in the meaning of Directive 2005/71/EC, it is possible to bring your spouse, (registered) partner or minor child(ren) to the Netherlands.
+Certain conditionsSearch for available translations of the preceding link will have to be met in order to be allowed to bring your family members.